Kochen-Specker Contextuality

-It is important to note that different notions of contextuality exist in the literature.
-In order to clarify the origin and relation between the different notions of contextuality, it is helpful to go back to the original discussion by \citet{Kochen:1967JMM}.
-The starting point of their argument is that it is always possible to construct a hidden variable theory for a set of observables, if such a theory does not need to satisfy functional relations among them.
+Note that different notions of contextuality exist in the literature.
+To clarify the origin and relation between the different notions of contextuality, it is helpful to return to the original discussion by \citet{Kochen:1967JMM}.
+The starting point of their argument is that it is always possible to construct a hidden-variable model for a set of observables, if such a theory does not need to satisfy functional relations among them.
 At the same time, they were dissatisfied by the impossibility proof by \citet{vonNeumann:1932SPR,vonNeumann:1931AM}, which used linear relations among incompatible observables.
-In contrast, they chose an intermediate perspective, inspired by Gleason's approach \cite{Gleason:1957JMM}, where functional relations are assumed only among compatible measurements, since they can be experimentally tested in a joint measurement.
-As a notion of compatibility, they define the notion of {\it commeasurability}, meaning that the statistics of a set of observables $\{A_i\}_i$ can be recovered as a function of a single measurement $B$.
+In contrast, they chose an intermediate perspective inspired by Gleason's approach \cite{Gleason:1957JMM}, where functional relations are assumed only among compatible measurements since they can be experimentally tested in a joint measurement.
+As a notion of compatibility, they define the notion of {\it commea\-su\-ra\-bi\-lity}, meaning that the statistics of a set of observables $\{A_i\}_i$ can be recovered as a function of a single measurement $B$.
 In particular, for ideal measurements, this notion was shown to be equivalent to pairwise commutativity~\cite{Kochen:1967JMM}.
-In a more modern terminology, we may identify this idea with the notion of {\it joint measurability} \cite{BuschBook,BuschBook2016, BLW_review} valid for more general measurement.
-A generalized measurement is represented by a positive operator valued measure (POVM): a collection of effect operators $\{E_i\}_i$ such that $E_i\geq 0$, $\sum_i E_i=\openone$ with the computation of probabilities via ${\rm Prob}(i)=\tr(\rho E_i)$, and quantum instruments $\{\mathcal{I}_i\}_i$ for the computation of the state-update rule, i.e., $\rho \mapsto \mathcal{I}_i(\rho)$, where $\mathcal{I}_i$ is a completely positive map and $\sum_i \mathcal{I}_i$ is a quantum channel \cite[see, e.g.,][]{Heinosaari:2012}.
+Using more modern terminology, we may identify this idea with the notion of {\it joint measurability} \cite{BuschBook,BuschBook2016, BLW_review}, which is valid for more general measurement.
+A generalized measurement is represented by a POVM: a collection of effect operators $\{E_i\}_i$ such that $E_i\geq 0$ and $\sum_i E_i=\openone$ with the computation of probabilities via ${\rm Prob}(i)=\tr(\rho E_i)$, and quantum instruments $\{\mathcal{I}_i\}_i$ for the computation of the state-update rule, i.e., $\rho \mapsto \mathcal{I}_i(\rho)$, where $\mathcal{I}_i$ is a completely positive map.
+That is ,${\rm id}_{\mathbb{C}^k}\otimes \mathcal{I}_i$ is a positive map for each $k$, where ${\rm id}_{\mathbb{C}^k}$ is the identity map on the Hilbert space $\mathbb{C}^k$, and $\sum_i \mathcal{I}_i$ is a trace-preserving map, i.e., $\tr[\sum_i \mathcal{I}_i(\rho)]=\tr(\rho)$ for all $\rho \geq 0$, also known as a quantum channel; see, e.g., \citet{Heinosaari:2012} for an introduction.